caoimhindenais/servicemesh-http-proxy/Readme.md

-#Sidecar proxy, the heart of a servicemesh
+# Sidecar proxies, the heart of a servicemesh

 __Background__

-After reading Venil Noronha's tutorial [5] (thanks!), I rolled my own proxy :-)
+After reading Venil Noronha's tutorial [link 1][5] (thanks!), I rolled my own sidecar proxy :-)

 However I changed two things
 1. You can configure ingress to route traffic to your service without the need to send requests from inside of the Kubernetes network